auth0/docs/articles/libraries/auth0-php/authentication-api.md

 Walking through the process in detail:

 1. First, we check for returned errors.
 Errors returned should have an `error` key containing the error code and an `error_description` key containing human-readable information.
 1. Next, we look for a non-empty `code` parameter in the POST body.
-In this case we kill the process but this could also redirect to a different page in case this URL is accessed directly.
+In this case, we kill the process, but this could also redirect to a different page in case this URL is accessed directly.
 1. Now we check to make sure we have a `state` value and make sure it matches the same one we generated.
 This is important to avoid CSRF attacks ([more information](/protocols/oauth2/oauth-state)).
 1. After the state validation, we instantiate an instance of the `Authentication` class with the Domain, Client ID, and the Client Secret, which is used with the `code` to obtain an access token.
 1. We attempt an exchange with the `$auth0_api->code_exchange()` call, making sure to pass in the same redirect URI we used to request the `code`.
-1. If this succeeds, we know the exchange was successful and we have an access token.
+1. If this succeeds, we know the exchange was successful, and we have an access token.
 We call the `/userinfo` endpoint with this token, which will return an object containing the data we requested in the `scopes` parameter on the authorize URL.
 1. If this last step succeeds, we store the user and redirect back to our sensitive data.

 ## Machine-to-Machine (M2M) Flow